Manuel Barragan Huerta

 15

-16 – May Rent Check [v]Refused to accept cashier’s check for May rent, thinking it might conflict with 60-Day notice
+16 – May Rent Check *** [v]Refused to accept cashier’s check for May rent, believing it would conflict with 60-Day notice

 17 –